luxigo/webmapp/README.md

 - a formatted collaborative environment
 - powerful tools like bower, wiredep, sass, auto-prefixer, live-reload and more

-To start we are simply gonna fetch a json file from the server to update the overlays.
+To start we are simply fetching a json file repeatedly from the server to update the overlays.

 Subsequently, Strongloop and the loopback-sdk-angular could be used to generate a database abstraction layer (a HTTP REST API plus a javascript CRUD API available both server side and client side) and manage access control lists (ACL)